ropensci/circle/README.md

 Some functions can also be used via API versions v1.1 and v1 via the `api_version` argument.
 However, this will only work if the respective endpoints are available for both API versions.
-There should be no need in practice to this.
+Usually, there should be no need in practice to fall back to API version \< 2.

 If you want to get more information, have a look at the [document explaining changes between v1.1 and